BeatSaberCN/Loqolizer/README.md

 Make sure your release will not break `auto pre-release`.
 The next time when auto release happens, the version number is based on your release.

+# Contribution Guide

+Don't develop in master branch, unless your code is ready to use.
+This branch is used by auto update.

+This does not apply to pull requests.
+Feel free to open pull requests to the master branch, the maintainer will handle it.

 ## Credits
+* Frto027 (mod dev)
+* [qe201020335](https://github.com/qe201020335)(original PolyglotInject mod development)
 * [zoller27osu](https://github.com/zoller27osu), [Sc2ad](https://github.com/Sc2ad) and [jakibaki](https://github.com/jakibaki) - [beatsaber-hook](https://github.com/sc2ad/beatsaber-hook)
 * [raftario](https://github.com/raftario)
 * [Lauriethefish](https://github.com/Lauriethefish), [danrouse](https://github.com/danrouse) and [Bobby Shmurner](https://github.com/BobbyShmurner) for [this template](https://github.com/Lauriethefish/quest-mod-template)